 And be aware that existing fixed rate tariffs at pre-price-rise rates usually have a set capacity, which limits the number of customers that can benefit before the supplier removes the tariff from the market.
 Once the tariff hits the capacity, it will be replaced with a more expensive, alternative plan.

 As you can imagine, there is a high number of customers looking to sign up to the best deal, so these tariffs will be hot property once the new prices are announced.
-You can read more about fixed rate tariffs and compare the current leading tariffs on our fixed rate energy page.
+You can read more about fixed rate tariffs and compare the current leading tariffs in our guide to everything you need to know about fixed rate energy tariffs.

 It’s also a good idea to try and switch to a cheaper deal before the winter months set in.
 The colder temperatures, combined with fewer daylight hours, means we use significantly more energy during winter than during summer.